Special regime for group taxation

 Taxation under the special tax regime for groups of companies is available, upon the filing of a special form with the PTA, to companies with head office and effective management in Portugal.

-The group taxation regime may apply, provided one of the companies directly or indirectly holds 75% or more of the statutory capital of the others and more than 50% of the voting rights.
+The group taxation regime may apply, provided one of the companies directly or indirectly holds at least 75% of the statutory capital of the others and more than 50% of the voting rights.